GuilleDiaz7/Kaggle-Competitions/spaceship/README.md

 space_folds <- vfold_cv(space_train)
 ```

-And finally we can train the model.
+Now we are going to see which parameters work better with a grid search.
 As I said, random forest takes some time, so parallelization will speed things up.
+This part may take a while, so grab a cup of coffee and open a book.
 ```r
 doParallel::registerDoParallel()